 What is the Weighted Blackout Method?

-The weighted blackout method is most commonly used, and to my knowledge, is a method that can used to grow any variety of microgreens satisfactorily.
+The weighted blackout method is most commonly used, and to my knowledge, is a method that can be used to grow any variety of microgreens satisfactorily.

 When in doubt, apply the weighted blackout method to any seed you wish to grow as a microgreen.